antoinearnoud/book-fortran/chapter10.md

 sed -i {line_number}s/*/text_to_put_on_the_line name_of_file
 ```

-`sed` stands for stream edutor.  `-i` means it will save the file with the modifications.
+`sed` stands for stream editor.  `-i` means it will save the file with the modifications.